 According to recent reports, only 50% of women who receive an ovarian cancer diagnosis survive up to 5 years.
 Indeed, this is because doctors detect it at an advanced stage.
 However, early detection increases life expectancy up to 95%.

-Ovarian cancer can occur in women of any age, but the risk increases from age 50 and older, with women aged 65 running the greatest risk of being diagnosed with it.
-It is important to learn about and know some of the symptoms that might alert us to possible ovarian cancer.
-But first, remember that these are red flags that should be examined by a specialist, since they can also be related to other health problems.
+Ovarian cancer can occur in women of any age, but the risk increases from age 50 and older.
+In addition, women over 65 are the most at risk.
+It’s important to learn about some of the symptoms of possible ovarian cancer.
+But first, remember to consult your doctor if you experience these red flags since they can also be related to other health problems.

 Warning signs of ovarian cancer

-- Pain during sexual intercourse: if instead of enjoying sexual intercourse you often suffer from pain, consult with your doctor as this is also a common symptom of ovarian cancer.
+- Pain during sex: if instead of enjoying sexual intercourse you often suffer from pain, consult with your doctor as this is also a red flag.

 Other symptoms to keep in mind

-- Vaginal bleeding in postmenopausal women.
+- Vaginal bleeding in postmenopausal women

-- Nausea or vomiting.
+- Nausea or vomiting

-- Frequent stomach pain.
+- Frequent stomach pain

 Ovarian cancer diagnosis

 In conclusion, ovarian cancer is hard to detect since symptoms don’t usually appear in the early stages of the disease.
 Still, if you have some of the symptoms we’ve listed above, consult with a physician.
 They can help you diagnose it early through ultrasound, tomography (CT), magnetic resonance imaging (MRI), and a blood test called CA-125.